Research Projects

 Sparsity and Sample-size Efficiency in Structured Learning

-In this project, we study algorithms that promote sparsity.
-We develop PageRank optimization algorithms that scale with solution sparsity and investigate Riemannian optimization using manifold geometry.
-Additionally, we develop algorithms for efficient fair resource allocation based on established fairness axioms.
+This project studies algorithms that promote sparsity, developing PageRank optimization algorithms that scale with solution sparsity and investigating Riemannian optimization using manifold geometry.
+It also develops algorithms for efficient fair resource allocation based on established fairness axioms.

 MATH+ AA5-1